-Under current law, the interest rate charged on Federal Stafford Loans is fixed at 5.41 percent.
-There are also origination and guarantee fees associated with each loan up to 1.072 percent.
-These fees are deducted up front and thus lower the actual amount of each disbursement.
+Under current law, the fixed interest rate charged on Federal Stafford Loans is set each year by the Department of Education at the beginning of July.
+There are also small origination and guarantee fees associated with each loan these fees are deducted up front and thus lower the actual amount of each disbursement.

 Repayment of Stafford Loans begins six months after graduation or withdrawal from the M.Ed. program.
 This is called the grace period.
 During the grace period on a Stafford loan, no payment of any principal is due.

 If you intend to apply for the Federal Stafford Loan for this current summer, we encourage you to submit your FAFSA at the time you apply for admission.
-For example, if you plan to enroll summer 2014, you will fill out the 2013-2014 FAFSA.
+For example, for the upcoming summer 2017 enrollment, you will fill out the 2016-2017 FAFSA.

-1. Complete and submit to the Office of Financial Planning the 2014 Elon Summer Aid Application for M.Ed students, which will be made available in March.
+1. Complete and submit to the Office of Financial Planning the 2017-2018 Elon Financial Aid Application.

-2. Complete and submit the 2013-2014 Free Application for Federal Student Aid (FAFSA).
-The FAFSA should be filed electronically online at www.fafsa.gov.
+2. Complete and submit the 2016-2017 Free Application for Federal Student Aid (FAFSA).
+The FAFSA should be filed electronically online at FAFSA.gov.